digital-loukoum/esrun/README.md

 This library is a thin wrapper around [esbuild](https://github.com/evanw/esbuild) which compiles Typescript almost instantly.

-The harder work to run typescript is to deal with dependencies ; you may need to import other typescript files, but also libraries written in Javascript, and using either the CJS or the ESM format.
+The harder work to run typescript is to deal with dependencies.
+For example, you may need to import other Typescript files, but also libraries written in Javascript and using either the CJS or the ESM format.
+All these use cases should be considered.

-**esrun** is able to handle all these use cases and make things work as you would expect.
+**esrun** is able to handle all the annoying stuff and make things work as you would expect.

 ## Usage

 ### Global installation

-Install the library globally with your favorite package manager.
+Install the library globally with your favorite package manager:

 ```shell
 npm i -g @digitak/esrun
 ```

-Then you can execute any Typescript file in the same way Node would execute a Javascript file.
+Then you can execute any Typescript file in the same way Node would execute a Javascript file:

 ```shell
 esrun foo.ts